 You know how some of the best things that happen in life come from totally unplanned or unexpected situations?
-Well, it was in this way, eight years ago, that I left the house as a stay-at-home mom and suddenly ended up, a few short hours later, surrounded by a whole lot of paper and an agreement to bring it all home with me.
+Well, it was in this way, over 10 years ago, that I left the house as a stay-at-home mom and suddenly ended up, a few short hours later, surrounded by a whole lot of paper and an agreement to bring it all home with me.
 And it was in this spur-of-the-moment decision that my vintage wallpaper business was born.

 Several years before this, our third child was born and I quit my job to be at home... because, let's face it, having three children under the age of 5 was a bit hectic.
 But by the time all three were in school, I was beginning to think about what I would do next.
 Although I was keeping my options open, I had enjoyed my time as a stay-at-home mom and really hoped to continue that by finding a work-from-home type of job.

 Now my husband is a "collector" and, among many other things, is interested in fishing baits.
 One day, he mentioned he wanted to visit an old hardware store in a small town close to our home.
 He was hoping they might still have some old baits and I agreed to tag along.
 As my husband was talking to the store owner, I was browsing up and down the aisles, looking for nothing in particular.
 All of a sudden, something tucked away in a dark corner caught my attention: several rolls of wallpaper, dated mostly from the 1980s, along with a few older ones with bright patterns turned right side out.
 Finding the older ones very unique, I picked out about six rolls to buy.
 As I was making my purchase, the store owner said, "If you like old wallpaper, I have something to show you..."